Tjerk258/vesofton_otd/Documentation/script.md

     - "normaal" for normal.
     - "vet" for bold.
     - "cursief" for Italic.
+- **space:** This is the space between the characters in pixels.
+- **linefeed:** This is if you would like to go to the next line if the charchters go out of het screen.
+    - 0 for not next line.
+    - 0 for next line.

 @section Bitmap
 With this script command a bitmap can be printed on the screen.